-Ever wondered what dietitians eat over the Christmas silly season?
-Do they have iron clad willpower to stick to their healthy diets?
-Or, are they just like the rest of us mere mortals who love to take any excuse to indulge?
+Ever wondered what dietitians eat over the silly season?
+Do they have iron-clad willpower to stick to their healthy diets?
+Or, do they also love to take any excuse to indulge?

-We asked Accredited Practising Dietitian, Nicole Dynan, and research dietitian for CSIRO Food and Nutrition, Dr Jane Bowen, what Christmas food they'll be eating – plus their top tips on how we can eat, drink and still prevent the bloat during the festive period.
+We asked Senior Research Scientist and Dietitian for CSIRO Nutrition and Health Dr Jane Bowen, what festive food she and her family will be eating – plus her top tips on how we can eat, drink and still prevent the bloat during the holidays.

 First and foremost I plan an array of colourful salads – it's a chance to get creative.
 I like to use herbs, nuts, seeds, spices, summer fruits and citrus dressings to give each salad that ‘wow’ factor.